TobiasNickel/tmysqlpromisedao/README.md

 # tMysqlProiseDao

-unopinioned, high quality mysql controller for more convenience.
-That is uses native Pomises and is ready for async await.
+unopinioned, high quality, future-ready mysql controller for more convenience, code reuse, clean APIs, flexibility, reasonable conventions, maintainability, helping you to implement an architecture, that will support you and your team.
+That uses native Pomises and is ready for async await.
 It supports with transactions and even distributed transactions with other resources.
 It helping you implementing best practice and follow stable conventions.
 It helps you with pageing and you keep full flexibility.